William T. Fairbourn

-William Taro Fairbourn (June 28, 1914 – February 21, 1987) was a decorated officer of the United States Marine Corps with the rank of major general.
-He is most noted as commanding general of 5th Marine Expeditionary Brigade during Cuban Missile Crisis and later served as commanding general of 1st Marine Division.
-Fairbourn was later known as Nuclear arms race activist.
+William Taro Fairbourn (June 28, 1914 – February 21, 1987) was an American decorated officer of the United States Marine Corps with the rank of major general.
+He is most noted as commanding general of the 5th Marine Expeditionary Brigade during the Cuban Missile Crisis and later served as commanding general of 1st Marine Division.
+Fairbourn was later known as a Nuclear arms race activist.

 Early years

 William T. Fairbourn was born on June 28, 1914, in Sandy, Utah, as the son of William Reuben Fairbourn and his wife Violet Veneda Jensen.
 His father served as Sheriff Deputy in Sandy and young William attended high school there.
 He then attended University of Utah in Salt Lake City and graduated in June 1935 with Bachelor degree.
 While at University, Fairbourn was a cadet colonel of ROTC unit and also was regimental honor graduate.

-He was subsequently commissioned second lieutenant in the Marine Corps on July 10, 1935, and ordered to the Basic School at Philadelphia Navy Yard for further officers education.
+Fairbourn was subsequently commissioned second lieutenant in the Marine Corps on July 10, 1935, and ordered to the Basic School at Philadelphia Navy Yard for further officers education.
 With 124 students, it was the largest Basic School class to that date.
 This class provided two future Marine Corps Commandants (Leonard F. Chapman Jr. and Robert E. Cushman Jr.), five lieutenant generals (Lewis J. Fields, Frederick E. Leek, Herman Nickerson Jr., William J. Van Ryzin, Richard G. Weede), five major generals (William R. Collins, Fairbourn, Bruno Hochmuth, Raymond L. Murray, Carey A. Randall) and six brigadier generals (William W. Buchanan, Odell M. Conoley, Frederick P. Henderson, Roy L. Kline, John C. Miller Jr., Thomas F. Riley).

 Fairbourn completed the school in March 1936 and was attached to the 10th Marine Artillery Regiment, 2nd Marine Brigade at Marine Corps Base San Diego, California.
 He was ordered for the course at Army Field Artillery School at Fort Sill, Oklahoma, where he graduated in June 1938.

 Fairbourn was subsequently ordered back to San Diego and promoted to the rank of first lieutenant in October of that year.
 He remained in San Diego until June 1940, when he was ordered for sea duty.